denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-26-How-to-debug-memory-issues-using-rspec.md

 => 141.671875
 ```

-I need to inspect RSpec test suite, so I added the following snippet to the `spec/rails_helper.rb`:
+I needed to inspect RSpec test suite, so I added the following snippet to the `spec/rails_helper.rb`:

 ```ruby
   RSpec.configure do |config|